Eqliphex/code-quality-book-and-tips/README.md

 # Purpose of repository
-This repo will mainly be for personal and educational use with the purpose of spreading awareness of the materials in a ordered manner.
+This repo will mainly be for personal and educational use, with the purpose of spreading awareness of the materials in a more manageable manner.

-Different books and discussion entries will continually be added for future use.
+Additional books and discussion entries, will continually be added as i find them.

 Suggestions and additions are more than welcome.

-**ALL REFERENCED MATERIALS ARE NOT MINE AND ARE FOUND USING SEACH ENGINES.
-IF YOU LIKE ANY OF THE BOOKS, CONSIDER BYING THEM IN ORDER TO SUPPORT THE AUTHORS OF THESE AMAZING BOOKS!**
+**ALL OF THE REFERENCED MATERIALS IS NOT MINE, AND ARE FOUND USING SEACH ENGINES. <br>IF YOU LIKE ANY OF THE BOOKS, CONSIDER BYING THEM, IN ORDER TO SUPPORT THE AUTHORS!**

 # Index:
 _**Sources:**_